crnk-project/crnk-framework/README.md

 ## Requirements

-Crnk requires Java 1.7 or later.
+Crnk requires Java 1.8 or later and an SLF4J setup for logging.

 ## Licensing